 11. Agave Plant Tattoos

-Not only is it used to make the country’s famous tequila, and Mezcal, but parts of the plant were also used as sources of fiber, building and roofing material, arrowheads, soap, medicine, rope, and clothing, needles, and musical instruments.
+Not only was it used to make the country’s famous tequila and Mezcal, but parts of the plant were also used as sources of fiber, building and roofing material, arrowheads, soap, medicine, rope, clothing, needles, and musical instruments.

 12. Cactus Tattoos

 Cactuses are also a key element of the Mexican landscape.
-Not only is it part of the Mexican flag, but it also refers to the ancient Aztec city of Tenochtitlan the “place of the cactus rock.”
+It is part of the Mexican flag and refers to the ancient Aztec city of Tenochtitlan, the “place of the cactus rock.”